 Amount to brew: When in doubt, follow the "1 tablespoon to one cup (6-8 ounces)" rule.
 All of the coffees will produce fine flavors if brewed this way.
-Vietnamese coffee is quite strong so if you use too much you will be bouncing around with more pep than an online bingo champion after a big win.
-The coffee is so delicious, however, that it isn't easy to stick to only one cup!
+Vietnamese coffee is quite strong so if you use too much you may find it a little bitter.
 For drip machines, the grind is fairly coarse, and the best brewing time is about 6 minutes in a machine or about 4 minutes in a manual drip brewer, French Press or other soak process.

 Café-style Phin Filter

 Type of machine/filter: Vietnamese coffees are a medium-coarse grind.
 You won't get typical flavor or best results in many flat-basket brewers.
 The first feature to look for in a coffee maker is a v-shaped filter (similar to Melitta #2 or #4).
 There are several machines available for anywhere from $25 - $50 that do a great job and have a v-shaped filter.
 Black and Decker has one with an insulated 8-cup carafe and v-shaped filter, often on sale for under $30.
 It makes great coffee and the temperature is perfect.
 If you can go a little more upscale, Krups also makes excellent v-filter machines for under $100.